rubyforgood/rubyforgood.org--old/faq.md

 Yeah, you really do.
 Teams will be chosen right around that time and you'll spend dinner meeting with your team, chatting about your projects, and getting your environments aligned.
 We've found the event is most successful, with the most buy-in, when teams are a cohesive bunch from the beginning.

+### How early can I arrive on Thursday?

+Most of the organizing team is planning on arriving at 10am but feel free to beat us there!

 ### How does food work?

 The cafeteria is open for 2 hours during meal times (breakfast, lunch and dinner).
 We'll post the hours and details shortly.
 It's all-you-can-eat so be prepared to fill up your tray and eat until you're full!